acenet-arc/cpp_as_a_second_language/_episodes/using_templates.md

 > do not behave like arrays.
 For example it will not work for `std::list`, while the iterator method shown below will work for most STL containers (e.g. `array`, `list`, `map`, `set`, `vector`).
 > ~~~
 > std::vector<int> a;
-> std::vector<int::iterator it;
+> std::vector<int>::iterator it;
 > for(it=a.begin();it!=v.end();++it){
 >   std::cout<<*it<<"\n";
 > }
 > ~~~
-> For more information about using iterators see [this programming tutorial][https://www.cprogramming.com/tutorial/stl/iterators.html]
+> For more information about using iterators see [this programming tutorial](https://www.cprogramming.com/tutorial/stl/iterators.html)
 {: .callout}